DrawView: Open Source Draw File Viewer Software

 git checkout qt5 autoreconf -i ./configure [OPTIONS...] make sudo make install

 There are some OPTIONS that it may be necessary to give to 'configure' in order to install desktop integration.
 Use 'configure --help' to list them.

 See the INSTALL file within the source archive for extremely detailed installation instructions.

-or, if the desktop integration was installed, by running it from the application menu or by opening a RiscOS drawing in the file manager or web browser (currently KDE only).
+or, assuming that the desktop integration was installed, by running it from the application menu or by opening a RiscOS drawing in the file manager or web browser.

 The options available from the application menus are: